About This Station

 The weather side of the site became too large so I thought it was time to move it to it's own domain and server, creating www.hebwx.co.uk that you see now.

-The weather station in use is the Davis Vantage Pro2 which is wireless and measures the wind speed & direction, the days rain, outside air temperature, humidity and barometric pressure at sea level.
+Leaf Wetness SensorThe weather station in use is the Davis Vantage Pro2 which is wireless and measures the wind speed & direction, the days rain, outside air temperature, humidity and barometric pressure at sea level.
 It also calculates the wind chill and dew point as well as producing the weather forecast on the Live Weather.
-Late in 2009 some extra equipment was added to the VP2 and it now also records Solar and UV rediation.
-To keep stop the temperature and humidity sensors from being effected by the Sun on warm days there is also a daytime solar powered fan to keep a constant airflow over the sensors.
+Extra equipment has been added to the VP2 and it now also records Solar and UV radiation, leaf wetness (for a faster indication of when it's raining), grass & soil temperature and soil moisture.
+To stop the temperature and humidity sensors from being effected by the Sun on warm days there is also a daytime solar powered fan to keep a constant airflow over the sensors.

 There is a Boltek StormTracker Lightning detector connected to the computer using Nexstorm software that registers any lightning strikes within a 750 mile radius.
 The data for the lightning detector is also made available to various websites that produce triangulated lightning data to better identify the exact location of thunderstorms around Europe.